flexmonster/pivot-jupyter-notebook/README.md

 ## Related Flexmonster docs

-- [Integration with Jupyter](https://www.flexmonster.com/doc/integration-with-jupyter-notebook?r=sample_jup) — learn how to integrate Flexmonster with a Jupyter project.
+- [Integration with Jupyter](https://www.flexmonster.com/doc/integration-with-jupyter-notebook?r=sample_jup) — learn how to integrate Flexmonster into a Jupyter project.

 ## Support and feedback